apache/singa-doc/docs-site/docs/autograd.md

 `CTensor`), and output `Ctensor`s.
 To add a specific operation, subclass `operation` should implement their own `.forward()` and `.backward()`.
-The `backward()` function is called by the `backward()` function of autograd automatically during backward propogation to compute the gradients of inputs (according to the `require_grad` field).
+The `backward()` function is called by the `backward()` function of autograd automatically during backward propagation to compute the gradients of inputs (according to the `require_grad` field).

 ### Layer